NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

   return SUCCESS;
 }

-int RelCacheTable::setSearchIndex(int relId, RecId* searchIndex) {
+// sets the searchIndex for the relation corresponding to relId int RelCacheTable::setSearchIndex(int relId, RecId* searchIndex) {

   // check if 0 <= relId < MAX_OPEN and return E_OUTOFBOUND otherwise

   // check if relCache[relId] == nullptr and return E_RELNOTOPEN if true

   // update the searchIndex value in the relCache for the relId to the searchIndex argument